 The following are the operational guidance protocols to be followed by all Rochester Regional Hospital Affiliates that offer limited visitation for inpatients meeting the criteria for visitation.
 The guidance and associated work streams are developed based on guidance from the NYS Department of Health dated June 17, 2020.

-Effective June 25, 2020, limited visitation will be permitted at all Rochester Regional Health’s hospitals seven days a week from 9:00am–1:00pm and 4:00pm–7:00pm.
+Effective Tuesday, February 16, 2021, limited visitation will be permitted at all Rochester Regional Health’s hospitals seven days a week.
 Each of the five hospitals has visitor entrances specific to the facility.
+Please note some of the visitation hours have changed:

 Hospital Visitation Policy